 Around 8 pm that evening, I received a call from an emergency room physician who was working at St. Anthony’s Hospital; it was the closest hospital to Roya’s crash.
 He told me my daughter was in an accident- my initial thoughts were that she had some injuries and would be okay.
 I was bracing myself and listening carefully to see what happened.
 Abruptly, the doctor told me that she did not survive the crash- I hung-up the phone on him- several times.
 I could not process what I was being told.
 My father drove the three-hour journey to the hospital.
 It was over 180 exaggerated minutes of sheer devastation, trauma, tears, and silence.
 No one in the car uttered a word- we could not speak.
 My 13 year-old daughter Sarah sobbed; she adored and looked up to her older sister.
 We all loved Roya so much; she was precious and treasured by our family, friends and coworkers.
 As any parent can attest, words can never express the profound loss of a beloved child.

 The years that followed the loss of Roya have been very difficult.
 Prior to her crash, I had no idea what truck underride meant.
 I did not know that in the 1969 Federal Register recorded that the Department of Transportation intended, after further study, to extend underride protection to the sides of large trucks.
-Can you imagine – before Roya, my precious daughter was born, trucking companies, trucking manufacturers and the federal government knew that side guards would save lives!
+Can you imagine – before Roya, my precious daughter was born, trucking companies, trailer manufacturers and the federal government knew that side guards would save lives!

 The technology is available to equip every truck in this country with underride protection.
 It’s not the crash that kills- it’s the underride.
 Without underride protection on trucks, every passenger vehicle is vulnerable to underride crashes.
 There is a solution that will save countless lives. (see video below)